 The historical record demonstrates that pandemics have an immediate effect on the tourism industry due to international travel bans and individual government actions (Hanafiah et al., 2021).
 COVID-19 has made an already difficult situation even more difficult for a growing number of tourism micro-entrepreneurs such as food delivery people, Grab drivers and Airbnb hoteliers (Sigala, 2020).
 Because gig tourism is an unregulated and sometimes illegal economy (e.g., Airbnb), gig tourism workers may be ineligible for government subsidies offered to affected employees or firms due to the COVID-19 pandemic.
-Furthermore, low hotel occupancy rates show that business and vacation trips have been cancelled and employees have been laid off (Zubair & Shamsudin, 2021) railway services, cruise/ship services, public transport services.
+Furthermore, low hotel occupancy rates show that business and vacation trips have been cancelled and employees have been laid off (Zubair & Shamsudin, 2021).
 These situations have had an impact on all business sectors in tourism, both directly and indirectly, in terms of revenue and supply chains.